 Put simply, the goal of a debt settlement program is to help you settle your debt for less than what you actually owe.
 This option is most desirable for those with a debt greater than $10,000 but not great enough to warrant using methods as extreme as a consumer proposal or bankruptcy.
 Enlisting the help of a professional is a good way to figure out whether or not debt settlement is your best option.

 When deciding whether or not debt settlement is the best option for you, keep in mind that you’ll need to make one lump sum payment to your creditors.
 In general, a debt settlement involves you or your debt settlement company negotiating an offer that will allow you to settle your debts for less than what you owe.
 For example, if you owe $10,000, your creditor may accept a debt settlement offer that lets you off the hook if you pay $7,000 upfront.
 Installment payments aren’t typically an option; therefore it’s advantageous for you to start saving as soon as possible.

 Debt Settlement and Your Credit Score

-If you are or have had trouble making debt payments, then you are very likely aware of the negative impact these late fees and charges have on your finances and debt total.
-Debt settlement will not clear your credit report of late payments, but it will help prevent you from receiving any more late payments on the debts that you currently have what are past due.
+If you are or have had trouble making debt payments, then you are very likely aware of the negative impact late payments can have on your finances and debt total.
+While a debt settlement will not clear your credit report of late payments, it will help prevent you from receiving any more late or missed payments on the debts that you currently have.

 - Your debt-to-income ratio will lower, which is great for your credit score.